 What happened to Silicon Valley Bank UK?

-It’s our job to make sure a failing UK bank doesn’t cause widespread harm to the economy or cost UK taxpayers money.
+It is our job to make sure a failing bank does not cause widespread economic harm or cost taxpayers money

-In March 2023, Silicon Valley Bank (SVB) became the largest US bank to fail since the 2008 global financial crisis.
+In March 2023, Silicon Valley Bank (SVB) became the largest American bank to fail since the 2008 global financial crisis.

-SVB bank owned a smaller bank based in the UK called Silicon Valley Bank UK.
-It showed signs that it would not be able to survive too.
+SVB owned a smaller bank based in the UK called Silicon Valley Bank UK.
+It showed signs that it would not be able to survive either.

 At that point, we stepped in using the authority given to us by Parliament.
 Our aim was to avoid any wider disruption.

-Was Silicon Valley Bank UK bailed out with UK taxpayers’ money?
+Was Silicon Valley Bank UK bailed out with taxpayers’ money?

-During the 2008 global financial crisis, the government needed to inject money into some banks.
-At that time, letting a bank fail wouldn’t have only been a problem for its customers.
+During the 2008 global financial crisis, the Government needed to inject money into some banks.
+At that time, letting a bank fail would not have been only a problem for its customers.
 It could have threatened the UK’s whole financial system.

-Since 2009, the Bank of England has been working with banks (and other firms that provide financial services) to put in place a safety system.
+Since 2009, the Bank of England has been working with banks (and other financial services firms) to put in place a safety system.

 How did the Bank of England manage the failure of Silicon Valley Bank UK?

-Thanks to the resolution process, we now have a few options when we intervene to manage the failure of a UK bank.
-One of those options is to close it down (putting it into insolvency).
+Thanks to the resolution process, we have a few options when we manage the failure of a bank in the UK.
+One of those is to close it down (putting it into insolvency).
 Other options include transferring it to a private company or taking it into public ownership.

 With Silicon Valley Bank UK, the best option was to transfer its business to another stronger bank (HSBC).
 This means that all its services continued as normal.
 Its customers shouldn’t notice any changes.